ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ### Creating an `sdp` boot volume as part of instance provisioning with the API
 {: #block-storage-create-sdp-vol-api}

-[Select availability]{: tag-green}

-Customers with special access can create a virtual server instance with a boot volume that is based on the `sdp` profile.
 In addition to capacity and IOPS, you can also specify custom throughput limit with the `bandwidth` property.
 See the following example.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/instances?version=2024-09-24&generation=2"\